lbuk/elevate/README.md

 # elevate

 ### Overview
-elevate is an R package for visualising building elevations using permutations and charts.
+elevate is an R package for generating and visualising building elevations using permutations and charts.

 ### Installation
 ```